 Reduce risk with Commodity Futures Hedging

-Insignia Futures & Options provides risk management hedging services for the agricultural, livestock, food softs, energies, financial and metals market sectors.
+Insignia Futures & Options provides risk management hedging services for the agricultural, food softs, Bitcoin, energies, financial and metals market sectors.

-Have you considered the benefits commodity futures hedging can offer your business?
+Have you considered the benefits commodity futures hedging can offer your investment portfolio or business?

-In the following example, a Corn farmer, concerned about falling Corn prices, utilizes commodity futures to hedge his crop until he is able to bring his Corn to market.
+In the following hypothetical example, a Corn farmer, concerned about falling Corn prices, utilizes commodity futures to hedge his crop until he is able to bring his Corn to market.
+These same principles will apply to investment portfolios such as stocks and cryptocurrencies (Bitcoin).

 Corn Spot / Cash Price